Preparing for GCSEs

 NB.
 These books can also be purchased in digital form from Google Books.

-Set Texts: Students for the 2020/1 exam study the following set texts, the first taken from the Cambridge Latin Anthology:
+Set Texts: Students for the 2023 exam study the following set texts, the first taken from the Oxford Latin Anthology, the second from the Cambridge Latin Anthology:

 Classical Greek